programminghistorian/jekyll/project-team.md

 layout: directory
 ---

 Our editorial team works together to help authors produce high quality tutorials.
-Please direct correspondence in the first instance to **<a href="mailto:jeri.elizabeth%2Bproghist@gmail.com">Jeri Wieringa</a>** at George Mason Universiy who is the acting commissioning editor.
+Please direct correspondence in the first instance to **<a href="mailto:jeri.elizabeth%2Bproghist@gmail.com">Jeri Wieringa</a>** at George Mason University who is the acting commissioning editor.
 You can follow *The Programming Historian* on Twitter: [@proghist](http://twitter.com/proghist).

 ## Editorial Board